kyma-project/kyma/docs/04-operation-guides/security/sec-06-access-expose-grafana.md

 >**NOTE:** `kubectl port-forward` does not return.
 To stop port forwarding, cancel it with `Ctrl`+`C`.

-2. To access the Grafana service's UI, open `http://localhost:3000` in your browser.
+2. To access the Grafana UI, open `http://localhost:3000` in your browser.

 ## Expose Grafana securely